Boolean Compressed Sensing and Noisy Group Testing: Noisy Group Testing

 \subsection{Additive Observation Noise}

 First, we consider the additive output model of Eq.\ref{eq,additive_noise}, i.e.,

 where $W$ is Bernoulli($q$).
-This model captures the possibility of probabilistic false alarms.
-This accounts for errors in blood tests or background wireless losses \cite{Asilomar08} etc.

-Now we state the following theorem: \begin{theorem} For the additive noise model in (\ref{eq,additive_noise}), $N$ items, $K$ defectives, $T=O(\frac{K\log N}{1-q})$ is achievable, where $q$ is the parameter of the bernoulli distribution of the binary noise. \end{theorem}
+This model captures the possibility of having false alarms.
+This accounts for blood tests with false alarms or background wireless losses \cite{Asilomar08} etc. The following theorem provides a sufficient condition on $T$ for the additive noise model. \begin{theorem} For the additive noise model in (\ref{eq,additive_noise}), $N$ items, $K$ defectives, there exists $T=O\left(\frac{K\log N}{1-q}\right)$ for which the average error probability $P_e$ goes to zero as $N\rightarrow\infty$ for every fixed $K$, where $q$ is the parameter of the bernoulli distribution of the binary noise. \end{theorem}

 {\bf Note:} As $q$ increases, the number of tests required to identify the defective set increases since the outcome of a pooling test becomes less reliable due to false alarms. \begin{proof} Consider any partition $({\cal S}^1,{\cal S}^2)\in\Xi_S^{\{i\}}$.
 Unlike the noise-free model, the conditional entropy $H(Y|X_S)$ is no longer zero.
 Although, the test outcome is certainly positive if $X_S$ is anything but the all-zero vector, the test outcome is uncertain if $X_S$ is all zero due to the additive noise.
 Then